 Yeast is also classified as fungi.
 Unlike other fungi like mucor, yeast is single celled organisms that reproduce spores during reproduction.
 Given that they are unable to produce hyphae like other fungi, yeast obtains their nutrients through a process known as extracellular digestion.
 Here, the organism produces digestive enzymes that are then released in to their immediate surrounding environment.

 Once the enzymes break down the material in their surrounding, these simpler nutrients are then taken up by the organism into the cell.

 See Yeast under the Microscope

-* the word sapro refers to decaying material or
+* The word sapro refers to decaying material or simply decay.

 Importance of saprophytic fungi

 Saprophytic fungi play an important role in nature.
 In addition to being natural decomposers, they help break down dead matter into simpler substances.
 This is important because it makes it possible for other plants to be able to easily take up these recycled materials for growth.